SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - Cover the entire toilet with a 30-gallon bag to control the odors.

-Sounds funny but sitting on something while going to the toilet will make you feel more human and less an animal. 🙂
+Sounds funny but sitting on something while going to the toilet will make you feel more human and less like an animal. 🙂